Teaching was Awesome

-- Arianna working out atomic energy levels on the board and saying, "Wow, I know stuff."
+- Arianna working out atomic energy levels on the board and grinning, "Wow, I know stuff."

-- Chris working out the most difficult problem of the year - determining a chemical formula from percentage composition - and saying, "That's so easy!"
+- Chris working out the most difficult problem of the year - determining a chemical formula from percentage composition - and marveling, "That's so easy!"

 - Sasia saying her CO2 pancake was "off the chain" delicious, and then when another kid complained about his flat pancake, she said, "You must have made a non-CO2 pancake."